Janet-19/Python-Project/README.md

 Python project
 ==============================

-Python project inof applied Data Science
+This is course project in Wustl Info 577 applied Data Science course.
+Python packages, such as scikit-learn, tensorflow, Pandas, will be used to process data, establish and train model, visualize results.

 Project Organization
 ------------